slimjack/IWC/README.md

     });
     ```
 2. **Content synchronization**.
 For example, you have a list of items in one window and details are displayed in another window.
 You can use `EventBus` to notify details window about selection changes.
 3. **Single window**.
-If you have special window which should be opened in one instance, use `WindowMonitor`:
+If you have special window which should be opened in a single instance, use `WindowMonitor`:

     ```js
     function openSpecialWindow () {